Anterior Cruciate Ligament (ACL) Reconstruction of the Knee

 ACL reconstruction surgery uses an autograft (tissue from your body) or an allograft (tissue from a cadaver) to replace the ligament.
 The autograft method is typically most successful in patients who want to return to a high-demand, athletic lifestyle.
 As patients get older, and demands diminish, the success of the allograft procedure increases.
 Ultimately, it depends on the unique needs of each individual.
 Different techniques work best in different situations.

-The ACL is one of the four major ligaments of the knee.
+The ACL is one of the major ligamentous stabilizers of the knee.
 It runs diagonally in the middle of the knee and connects the back of the femur to the front of the tibia.
-The ACL helps stabilizes the knee joint and keep it from rotating.
+The ACL helps stabilizes the knee joint and keep it from shifting and rotating.

 ACL tears are one of the most common knee ligament injuries.
 They range from mild, small tears, to severe tears when the ligament and part of the bone separate from the rest of the bone.
 Most ACL injuries are complete or near-complete tears.
 A torn ACL can cause your knee to give way during physical activity.